 Dimmable LED Downlights

 Here at Simple Lighting, we have a wide range of downlight types for you to choose from.
 No matter your requirements, we have got you covered.
 On this page, you will find our complete range of dimmable LED downlights.
-LED downlights only require a fraction of the electricity that traditional downlights demand, meaning they are cost-efficient and energy-efficient.
+Since they only require a fraction of the electricity that traditional downlights demand, they are both cost-efficient and energy-efficient.

 Items 1-15 of 56

-- Fire Rated, LED, GU10, Dimmable Downlight, Fixed - Various Finishes£3.95Was£9.95Save £6.00
+- Fire Rated, LED, GU10, Dimmable Downlight, Fixed - Various Finishes£3.95 Was £9.95 Save £6.00

-- Recessed GU10 Spot Light Chrome, Brushed Chrome or White Finish£1.99Was£3.95Save £1.96
+- Recessed GU10 Spot Light Chrome, Brushed Chrome or White Finish£1.99 Was £3.95 Save £1.96

-- Fire Rated Downlight, GU10, Fixed - Polished Chrome Finish£3.95Was£9.95Save £6.00
+- Fire Rated Downlight, GU10, Fixed - Polished Chrome Finish£3.95 Was £9.95 Save £6.00

-- Fire Rated Downlight, GU10, Fixed - Brushed Chrome Finish£3.95Was£9.95Save £6.00
+- Fire Rated Downlight, GU10, Fixed - White Finish£3.95 Was £9.95 Save £6.00

-- IP65 Shower Fixed Fire Rated Downlight - Polished Chrome£5.99Was£7.15Save £1.16
+- IP65 Shower Fixed Fire Rated Downlight - Polished Chrome£5.99 Was £7.15 Save £1.16

-- IP65, Shower, Fixed, Fire Rated Downlight - White Finish£5.50Was£7.15Save £1.65
+- IP65, Shower, Fixed, Fire Rated Downlight - White Finish£5.50 Was £7.15 Save £1.65

-What is a Dimmable LED Downlight?
+What Is a Dimmable LED Downlight?

-Dimmable downlights can save energy, as you will choose the level of light you wish to have in the room.
+Dimmable downlights can save energy, as you will choose the level of brightness you wish to have in the room.
 This ensures that you are not using more energy when it is not needed.
 Aside from being incredibly energy-efficient, these lights can also change the mood and visual appearance of your space.
 On an evening, when you are ready to wind down, you can turn the lights down so that you have the perfect atmosphere in the room.

 Generally speaking, downlights tend to be used for auxiliary or general lighting.
 When compared with traditional lights, they offer a more concentrated light source.
 Spotlights, on the other hand, tend to be used to highlight a specific area or object.

 Yes, we have a great range of dimmable LED downlights for sale.
 However, it is important to note that not all LED bulbs can be dimmed.
 This is because some bulbs have technology restrictions.
-Because of this, we highly recommend purchasing from this page to ensure that your LED downlights will dim.
+Because of this, we highly recommend purchasing from this page to ensure that your downlights LED will dim.

 We certainly recommend being tactical with regards to your installation of dimmable LED lights.
 You need to think about areas whereby lowering the level of light would be beneficial in terms of creating the right mood.
 It is all about context and purpose.